Totof34/aecp/README.md

 with a dedicated post here
 http://motos-anglaises.com/phpBB3/viewtopic.php?f=3&t=28953

-All the things we need is on this picture for the hardware and a car of course
+All the things we need is on this picture for the hardware, and a car of course to use it !!
 ![](images/synoptique.jpg)

 The prototype of the new board under construction and under kicad